ramluislmarmol/portfolio/README.md

-# **Portfolio and Projects**
 Welcome to my portfolio!
 First off, thank you, recruiter, for taking the time on reading my resume and checking my projects.
-I had to learn a bit of github to make this work and I hope this small website can show myself as a suitable employee of your company.
+I had to learn a bit of github to make this work and I hope this small website can prove myself as a suitable employee of your company.
 Cheers!

 ## **Soda Manufacturing Dashboard**
 - **Power BI, Power Query**